Key Takeaways

 The McGirt Revolution

 Any discussion of Oklahoma jurisdiction must start with McGirt v.
-Oklahoma, the 2020 Supreme Court decision that recognized what Indian law practitioners had argued for decades: the major reservations in eastern Oklahoma were never lawfully disestablished.
+Oklahoma, the 2020 Supreme Court decision recognizing that the Muscogee (Creek) Reservation was never lawfully disestablished.
+Oklahoma appellate decisions later applied the same treaty-disestablishment analysis to other major reservations in eastern Oklahoma.

 The immediate impact was criminal.
-Under federal law, serious crimes committed by Native Americans in Indian country are subject to federal jurisdiction.
-McGirt meant that thousands of cases previously handled in state courts actually belonged in federal or tribal courts.
-The state's criminal justice system scrambled to adapt.
+Under federal law, many serious crimes involving Indian defendants in Indian country fall under federal or tribal jurisdiction.
+McGirt meant that thousands of cases previously handled in state courts had to be reexamined.
+Later criminal-jurisdiction cases added more nuance, especially for non-Indian defendants, but the core point remains: reservation status matters.

 But McGirt's implications extend far beyond criminal law.
 Reservation status affects regulatory authority, taxation, contract enforcement, and civil jurisdiction generally.
 If your dispute involves activities on reservation land or parties connected to tribal governments, McGirt requires careful analysis of how reservation status affects the applicable forum.

-As of now, the Supreme Court has confirmed reservation status for the Five Tribes: Cherokee, Chickasaw, Choctaw, Creek (Muscogee), and Seminole.
-Together, their reservations cover roughly half of Oklahoma.
-The implications continue to unfold.
+McGirt and later Oklahoma decisions applying the same treaty-disestablishment analysis have recognized reservation status for the Five Tribes: Cherokee, Chickasaw, Choctaw, Creek (Muscogee), and Seminole.
+Together, those reservations cover a large portion of eastern Oklahoma.
+The civil implications continue to unfold.

 Civil Jurisdiction Basics